datamoj/datamoj.github.io/about.md

 ## About the Authors

 ### Daniel Dykiel
-Daniel likes to create, whether through writing or computer programs.
-He's most interested in interdisciplinary applications and challenging boundaries between STEM and the humanities.
-In his free time, Daniel enjoys decorating his dorm room with origami and cooking breakfast food.
+Daniel is a writer and Computer Science student at New College of Florida.
+He's especially intruiged by themes of nuance, ambiguity, and empathy.
+In his free time, Daniel enjoys cooking breakfast food.
 You can keep up with his projects at [ddykiel.github.io](https://ddykiel.github.io/).

 ### Atalay Kutlay